During your hospital appointment

 When you arrive, you should let the receptionist know that you are there and they will tell you where to wait.
 You may find that you are waiting for a long time, or that there are periods of waiting around in between seeing different people.

 If you have any specific needs, you should let the receptionist know, even if you have done this in advance, so that the clinic staff are aware that you may need extra help.
 For example, if you are hard of hearing it may mean that someone has to come and get you rather than calling your name out.

 If you need anything to help with your mobility, for example a walking frame, then you should also let the staff know so they can take this into consideration.

-You may find that you see a number of different people for different tests.
-Usually your visual acuity will be measured by a nurse - this means reading down a letter chart as best you can.
+You may find that you see several different people for different tests.
+Usually, your visual acuity will be measured by a nurse - this means reading down a letter chart as best you can.

 You may also have to take other tests to measure your vision, given by different people before you are seen by the ophthalmologist.

 Ophthalmology is a large area of medicine with ophthalmologists specialising in different conditions of the eye.
 For example, some ophthalmologists specialise in conditions of the retina, others in conditions of the cornea and still others in cataracts or optic nerve diseases.

 Usually, your GP will have referred you to the most appropriate consultant's clinic for your problem.
 If you have two different eye conditions, you may see a different ophthalmologist in different clinics for each of your conditions.